-A third floor kitchen/dining area features Burchfield-designed wallpaper.
+A third floor kitchen/dining area features Burchfield-designed wallpaper introduced by Red Disk.

 The other specialized kitchen is a farmhouse design that harkens back to a simpler time and combines urban with contemporary components.
 By Cortese Construction Services, the cabinets, countertops, and materials are good-looking and able to accommodate medical-grade conditions.
 (There are a host of donated products.)
 Edison lighting both industrializes and warms the space.
 It’s all enhanced by the mixture of tiles (donated by Tiles International) in the adjacent bathroom designed by Barbara Reformat.
 There are shades of taupe in matte and polished tiles, and an effective glass-tile waterfall accent in the practical yet handsome bath.